Quick tips for buying a used car

 The law sometimes gives you an "implied warranty."
-That's a warranty that your car should work for a reasonable period of time.
-There is an implied warranty in any car sale unless the seller sells the car "As is" or if the contract clearly states there are no implied warranties.
+That's a warranty that your car should work for a reasonable period.
+There is an implied warranty on any car sale unless the seller sells the car "As is" or if the contract states there are no implied warranties.

 If a vehicle has a limited warranty, make sure to get the dealer to put all the terms of the warranty in writing.
 Make sure the written warranty states everything that is covered as well as how long the warranty lasts.

 The safest rule to follow on warranties is to get everything in writing.

 What is a service contract?

 This agreement states that a service contract company, not the dealer, will fix the car for a set period for specified problems.
 Think twice before you buy a service contract.
 Service contracts are usually expensive and only cover problems with major items.
 It is often hard to get the service contract company to follow the agreement.

 What should I do if I want to trade in my car when I buy my used car?